-- (ii) Duties: to review the decision of the Disciplinary Tribunal where the Member has lodged a notice of appeal against a decision of the Disciplinary Tribunal the effect of which is to suspend or forfeit Membership. - 5.3.11 Role of standing Committees Board Audit and Risk Committee - (i) Membership: Chairman any Director not being the President as prescribed in 5.2.1 of the By-laws and at least two other Directors; and - (ii) Duties: to provide oversight on the quality and reliability of financial information, financial statements and risk management framework of the IPA Group and liaise with external auditors and undertake projects at the direction of the Board of Directors and the Executive Committee. - 5.3.12 Role of sessional Committees Board Disciplinary Tribunal - Membership: Chairman any Director of the Institute, at least seven Members appointed by the Board of Directors.
+- (i) Membership: for each specific appeal three persons including the Chair appointed by the Board of Directors and/or the CEO is made up of both Institute Members and nonmembers.
+The panel of persons are independent from the Board of Directors and cannot be on any of the Institute's committees, task forces, governance bodies or be employed by the Institute; and - (ii) Duties: to review the decision of the Disciplinary Tribunal where the Member has lodged a notice of appeal against a decision of the Disciplinary Tribunal the effect of which is to suspend or forfeit Membership.

+5.3.11 Role of standing Committees - Board Audit and Risk Committee

+- (i) Membership: Chair any Director not being the President as prescribed in 5.2.1 of the By-Laws and at least two other Directors; and - (ii) Duties: to provide oversight on the quality and reliability of financial information, financial statements and risk management framework of the IPA Group and liaise with external auditors and undertake projects at the direction of the Board of Directors and the Executive Committee.

+5.3.12 Role of sessional Committees - Board Disciplinary Tribunal

+- (i) Membership: Chair any Director of the Institute, at least seven Members appointed by the Board of Directors.
 At least two of the Members are to be lay persons; - (ii) Duties: to determine cases referred to it by the Investigator and to impose appropriate penalties on Members; and - (iii) Term: Members of the Disciplinary Tribunal are to be appointed for a term of two years.
-At the completion of the term, the Board of Directors may choose to re-appoint such Members of the Tribunal. - 5.3.13 Role of Standing Committees Board Remuneration Committee - (i) Membership: Chairman any director of the Institute.
-Member any other persons suitably qualified, knowledgeable and experienced. - (ii) Duties: - (a) reviewing the Employment Agreement for the Chief Executive Officer, making recommendations to the Board regarding the appointment or re-appointment of the Chief Executive Officer and the remuneration policy for same; - (b) ensure the monitoring of performance measures is undertaken as governed by the Chief Executive Officer Employment Agreement; and - (c) review the determination of the total Key Management Personnel Total Remuneration Pool and monitoring the policy of the Board. - 5.3.14 Frequency of meetings - 5.3.15 Meetings of the Committees are to be held on an as required basis.
+At the completion of the term, the Board of Directors may choose to re-appoint such Members of the Tribunal.

+5.3.13 Role of Standing Committees - Board Remuneration Committee

+- (i) Membership: Chair any director of the Institute.
+Member any other persons suitably qualified, knowledgeable and experienced. - (ii) Duties: - (a) reviewing the Employment Agreement for the Chief Executive Officer, making recommendations to the Board regarding the appointment or re-appointment of the Chief Executive Officer and the remuneration policy for same; - (b) ensure the monitoring of performance measures is undertaken as governed by the Chief Executive Officer Employment Agreement; and - (c) review the determination of the total Key Management Personnel Total Remuneration Pool and monitoring the policy of the Board.

+5.3.14 Frequency of meetings

+5.3.15 Meetings of the Committees are to be held on an as required basis.
 These meetings can be conducted either by personal representation or by electronic means.